Does your landlord or a buyer want to move in?

 If you get a notice for your landlord moving in, read the information at stepstojustice.ca/N12-landlord.
 If a buyer is moving in, read stepstojustice.ca/N12-buyer.

-A landlord or buyer can only use the Form N12 if one of these people plan to move in:
+A landlord can only try to evict you using the Form N12 if one of these people plan to move in:

-And the person moving in must swear a statement that they plan to live in the rental unit full-time for at least one year.
-The landlord or buyer should file this statement with the LTB when they apply to evict you.
+And the person moving in must swear a statement that they plan to live in the rental unit full-time.
+If the person moving in is the landlord, their family member, or a caregiver for the landlord or their family member, the statement also needs to say that they plan to live in the rental unit for at least one year.
+The landlord should file this statement with the Landlord and Tenant Board (LTB) when they apply to evict you.

 Can I fight the notice to move out?

-• the person moving in is not the landlord, buyer, close family member, or a caregiver
+- the person moving in is not the landlord, buyer, an allowed family member, or a caregiver

 This is not a complete list of the reasons you can use to challenge the notice.
 It is a good idea to get legal help if you plan to fight the eviction.